MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/beziers.md

 The Bézier curve is named after Pierre Bézier (1910 – 1999), a French engineer at the automotive company Renault, who used the curve for the computer-assisted design of car bodies.

-Bézier curves are known for being well-suited to interactive design: They are well behaved &mdash; in other words, there aren't singularities that cause the curve to become infinite or unwieldy &mdash; and they are generally aesthetically pleasing.
-Character outlines of computer-based fonts are usually defined with Bézier curves:
+Bézier curves are known for being well-suited to interactive design: They are well behaved &mdash; in other words, there aren't singularities that cause the curve to become infinite or unwieldy &mdash; and they are generally aesthetically pleasing:

 ![](beziers-images/beziersample.png "A sample Bezier curve")

+Character outlines of computer-based fonts are usually defined with Bézier curves.

-The Wikipedia article on [Bézier curve](https://en.wikipedia.org/wiki/B%C3%A9zier_curve) contains some useful information.
+The Wikipedia article on [**Bézier curve**](https://en.wikipedia.org/wiki/B%C3%A9zier_curve) contains some useful background information.
 The term *Bézier curve* actually refers to a family of similar curves.
 SkiaSharp supports three types of Bézier curves, called the *cubic*, the *quadratic*, and the *conic*.
 The conic is also known as the *rational quadratic*.

 ## The Cubic Bézier Curve